Dlurak/AdventOfCode/README.md

 # Advent Of Code

 Here I will put my solutions for Advent of Code.
+I will always default to TypeScript but might as well solve some days additionally in other languages like V or Python.
+I strongly discourage you from copying my solutions and recommend solving aoc yourself.

 ## Running